cseanburns/systems-librarianship/src/1c-what-is-sysadmin.md

 ## Specialized Positions

 In addition to the above definitions, which broadly define the role, there are a number of related or specialized positions.
-We'll touch on the first three in this course:
+We'll touch on the first four in this course:

 - Web server administrator:
   - "web server administrators are system architects responsible for the overall design, implementation, and maintenance of Web servers.
-They may or may not be responsible for Web content, which is traditionally the responsibility of the Webmaster ([Web Server Administrator"
+They may or may not be responsible for Web content, which is traditionally the responsibility of the Webmaster ([Web Server Administrator @NIST][webadminNIST]).
-    @NIST][webadminNIST]).
 - Database administrator:
   - like web admins, and to paraphrase above, database administrators are system architects responsible for the overall design, implementation, and maintenance of database management systems.
 - Network administrator:
   - "a person who manages a network within an organization.
 Responsibilities include network security, installing new applications, distributing software